 Kathryn Lee is Senior Counsel in Tyson & Mendes’ San Diego office.
-Ms. Lee a nine-year attorney specializing in insurance defense, medical malpractice, catastrophic accidents, subrogation matters, personal injury, premise liability, business litigation, and contract law.
-She previously worked at a civil defense firm in San Diego for six years before joining the Tyson & Mendes team.
+Ms. Lee is a nine-year attorney and leads a multi-attorney litigation team in the areas of general liability and employment practices liability.
+Ms. Lee specializes in insurance defense, employment defense, medical malpractice, catastrophic accidents, subrogation matters, personal injury, premise liability, business litigation, and contract law.

 Ms. Lee recently second chaired a toxic tort trial in which plaintiff asked for $23 million.
 The jury rendered a defense verdict, determining three companies were not liable for a boy’s birth defects after his mother claimed she was exposed to pesticides.
 Ms. Lee also second chaired a trial in traumatic brain injury case where plaintiff was asking for $7.8 million.
 The jury rendered a verdict under both defense 998 Offers to Compromise in the amount of $29,000.00.
+Ms. Lee’s employment practices liability experience includes the defense of sexual harassment, wrongful termination, and breach of employment contract matters.
 She successfully drafted and argued Motions for Summary Adjudication on behalf of emergency responder clients in multi-party wrongful death cases.
 In addition, Ms. Lee has prepared and argued several Motions to Strike where punitive damages were alleged against business clientele.
 Ms. Lee has effectively settled multiple subrogation claims against clients within the policy limits where plaintiff was seeking high value property damage reimbursement.

 Ms. Lee graduated from UCLA in 2005, cum laude, where she double majored in History and Political Science in addition to playing on the UCLA women’s soccer team.
 She graduated from Cal Western School of Law in 2009 where she clerked for the Multiple Conflicts office and Upper Deck among others.
 She was also a member of the mentor/mentee program and international law club.
 She is licensed to practice law in all districts of California.